 An Ending Trope

-when the closing of the show reveals that the villain, monster or other major threat is still out there, creating doubt as to whether or not the heroes have achieved a final victory.
+when the closing of the show reveals that a villain, monster or other major threat is still out there, creating doubt as to whether or not the heroes have achieved a final victory.

 This is usually a type of Sequel Hook

 , and Schrödinger's Butterfly

 Since this is an ending trope, there will be lots of spoilers.